jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (b) A’s spouse or partner is receiving long-term residential care in a hospital or rest home.
 (2B) However, subsection (2) does not limit section 67(c), under which a person (P, who may, or may not, be A’s spouse or partner) is ineligible for an accommodation supplement if P is a resident assessed as requiring care in respect of whom a funder is paying some or all of the cost of contracted care services under section 54, 55, 56, 57, or 58 of the Residential Care and Disability Support Services Act 2018.
 (3) For the period of 12 months after A or A’s spouse or partner receives a specified lump sum payment, subsection (1) does not apply to that specified lump sum payment.
+(3A) MSD must refuse to grant an accommodation supplement if MSD is satisfied that it would, if granted, be payable at a rate of zero.
+(3B) MSD must cancel an accommodation supplement that has been granted if it has been payable at a rate of zero for 8 consecutive weeks.
 (4) This section does not limit MSD’s discretion to refuse to grant, to reduce the rate of, or to cancel an accommodation supplement in accordance with the other provisions of this Act.
 (5) In this section, specified lump sum payment means— (a) a payment of an impairment lump sum under Schedule 1 of the Accident Compensation Act 2001; or